 Abigail, Bathsheba and Michal were three of King David's wives.
-God used these three women to teach Christians about living for for Him!
-Here are some of those lessons!
+God used these three women to teach Christians about living for Him!
+Here are these lessons!

 The Bible describes Abigail this way "and she was a woman of good understanding" (1 Samuel 25:3).
 Understanding in Hebrew means:

 ekel, seh'-kel; or שֵׂכֶל sêkel (H7922); from H7919; intelligence; by implication, success:—discretion, knowledge, policy, prudence, sense, understanding, wisdom, wise.

 She definitely understood what was about to happen if she didn't intervene on behalf of her foolish and evil husband Nabal (1 Samuel 25:17) .
 David said this to her after she pleaded her cause (1 Samuel 25:23-31):

 For as surely as the Lord, the God of Israel, lives, who has restrained me from hurting you, unless you had hurried and come to meet me, truly by morning there had not been left to Nabal so much as one male (1 Samuel 25:34 ESV).

 Abigail ,understood the will of the Lord because within ten days of this incident the Lord slew her evil husband Nabal (1Samuel 25:37-38).
 Similarly today, we must understand what the will of the Lord for us:

 Be very careful, then, how you live—not as unwise but as wise, making the most of every opportunity, because the days are evil.
 Therefore do not be foolish, but understand what the Lord’s will is (Ephesians 5:15-17 NLT).